MargFW/FinalProjSC/README.md

 README : This file, which describes the program, project, and its facets
 ROBORUNNER: The robot visualization "game".
-ImagesforRoboRunner: The file containing frames for robot animation.
+Images: The file containing frames for robot animation.

 ## Troubleshooting
-Due to the demanding usage of the program, it is reccomennded to restart the kernel before every fourth use.
+Due to the demanding usage of the program, it is reccomennded to restart the kernel every fourth use.
 Refusing to restart the kernel can lead to time delay in program actions, such as animation, causing timing to not line up with what is expected.

+You can tell you need to restart the kernel if: animation of swelling/deswelling does not line up with heating/cooling cycles, heating/cooling cycles begin to overlap, etc.

+Differences in processing may also vary by computer.
+Prrogram is currently written on a beat-up Mac.

 ## Credits and Acknowledgments
 Creator (of code and figures):